terminalcloud/apps/docs/express.md

 To play with the examples you may run:

 ```

 cd /root/express && npm install #One time command

 node examples/example_name

 ```

-And then check the working example at port 3000 [click here](http://terminalservername-3000.terminal.com)
+And then check the working example at port 3000 [(click here)](http://terminalservername-3000.terminal.com) to open the link in your external browser.

 ---